adstuart/azure-routeserver-anycast/README.md

 However, exploring the ability to provide a network load balancing strategy across regions for endpoints accessing an application from a **private network**, is also something that gets raised from time-to-time.
 I summarise the available solutions options in this wider document [here](https://github.com/adstuart/azure-crossregion-private-lb)

 **This article is focused on a new pattern that is possible using [Azure Route Server](https://docs.microsoft.com/en-us/azure/route-server/overview) (ARS) and BGP integration with reverse proxy NVAs.
-In the same way that Azure Front door uses Anycast for resilience over the public Internet, we are able to utilise Azure Route Server to build our own custom Anycastsolution with reachability across our private network**
+In the same way that Azure Front door uses Anycast for resilience over the public Internet, we are able to utilise Azure Route Server to build our own custom Anycast solution with reachability across our private network**

 *This approach offers advantages over traditional DNS based GSLB in respect to performance (no DNS TTL), complexity (no need to make NVA authoritative for DNS ) and scalability (add additional Azure Regions and utilise standard BGP route manipulation to steer traffic to nearest origin)*